skippernl/DocumentAzure/README.md

+# Azure2Word.ps1
+Azure2Word uses powershell to get Azure information and puts this in a Word document Works with Word Office365

+Connects to Azure powershell to get information .PARAMETER Customer
+[REQUIRED] This is the companyname that is used in the documentation .PARAMETER ReportPath
 [REQUIRED] This is the path where the report is stored .PARAMETER TenantId
 [OPTIONAL] When you have mutiple Tennants (CSP) enter the Tenant GUID